Cloud CCTV

 • Multi-channel support, including WhatsApp and phone

-It’s a strong fit for businesses that want Cloud CCTV features without starting from scratch.
+It’s a strong and potentially cost-effective fit for businesses that want Cloud CCTV features without starting from scratch.

 Verkada